Primary (English Medium) PGDE

 What is special about this course?

-This course is offered at nine of our partner colleges who work in partnership with their local authority.
-It is also offered in partnership with the Scottish Borders council for applicants based in the Borders and registered through Moray College UHI.
+This course is offered at eight of our UHI campuses who work in partnership with their local authority.
 You will be required to have a home or term-time address in the local authority area of your chosen campus.
-Graduates of the course will hold provisional registration as a Primary Teacher with the General Teaching Council for Scotland.
+It is also offered in partnership with the Scottish Borders council for applicants based in the Borders, who become registered through UHI Moray.